Winter storms shut down much of Portland, paralyze travel

 In the state capital of Sacramento, the weather service said it had received reports of something that might be either hail or graupel — soft, wet snowflakes encased in supercooled water droplets.

-Electrical grids took a beating in the north as heavy ice and gusty winds knocked down power lines.
+Electrical grids took a beating in the north as heavy ice and strong winds toppled power lines.
 In California, lines were fouled with tree branches and other debris.

 A Michigan firefighter died Wednesday after coming in contact with a downed power line in the village of Paw Paw, authorities said.
 Van Buren County Sheriff Dan Abbott called it a tragic accident that was “no fault of the firefighter.”

+Large power outages were reported in California, Oregon, Illinois and Michigan, according to the website PowerOutage.us.

-Michigan utilities reported more than 700,000 customers without electricity, mostly in the state's southeast corner, where power lines and trees were shrouded in ice.
+More than 820,000 customers in Michigan were without electricity, mostly in the state's southeast corner, where power lines and trees were shrouded in ice.
 DTE Energy said some outages could last through the weekend.

 Afternoon temperatures in the 40s were expected to melt the ice, but DTE said it was bracing for more broken lines.